What is backing each other up?

 Plan your family rules

-- Talk with your partner and agree in advance on some basic family rules – for example, you might have rules about safety, manners, politeness, daily routines and respect for each other.
+- Talk with your partner and agree in advance on family rules.
+For example, you might have rules about safety, manners, politeness, daily routines and respect for each other.

-- Decide together how you’ll encourage good behaviour, including how you’ll use praise and rewards.
+- Decide together how you’ll encourage positive behaviour, including how you’ll use praise, rewards and consequences.

 Back up your partner’s decisions

-- If an issue comes up with your children – for example, inappropriate behaviour or a request for something unusual – check whether your partner has already dealt with the situation before you do anything.
+- If an issue comes up with your child – for example, challenging behaviour or an unusual request – check whether your partner has already dealt with the situation before you do anything.
 Try to support any decisions your partner has made.

-- If you don’t like your partner’s decisions or approach to a situation, wait until it’s over and discuss it later.
+- If you don’t like your partner’s decisions or approach to a situation, discuss it later when your child isn’t with you.

-- If a new situation or issue comes up for you, let your partner know how you dealt with it.
+- If a new situation or issue comes up for you, let your partner know how you handled it.

-- If you’re unsure of how to deal with a new situation, have a chat with your partner about it.
-You can say to your child, ‘I’d like to talk about this with Mum/Dad before I decide.
+- If you’re unsure of how to deal with a new situation, talk with your partner about it.
+For example, you could say to your child, ‘I’d like to talk about this with Mum before I decide.
 We’ll get back to you’.

 Avoid stepping in